abboudl/Chik-p/1-Cloud-Resource-Provisioning-Stage/readme.md

 **Important:** the scripts in this repository provision the hardware and cloud resources that services such as CTFd, Nginx, and HaProxy rely on, BUT they do not deploy these services themselves.
 A deployment guide for each of these services is provided in later stages.

 ## Prerequisites
 Ensure you have successfully completed all objectives in **0-Initial-Setup-Stage**.
-Most importantly, `~/.ssh/ansible` and `~/.ssh/ansible.pub` must have been created and the GCloud Service Account should have been activated using `0-admin-account-setup.sh`.
+Most importantly, `~/.ssh/ansible` and `~/.ssh/ansible.pub` must have been created and the gcloud service account should have been activated using `0-admin-account-setup.sh`.

 You can check which Gcloud service account is active using:
 ```